 *1 = Least Sustainable Credit-Card Debt

-With record-setting projections for credit-card debt in 2019, we asked a panel of credit experts to shed light on the unsustainable credit behavior that leads to such negative results and their effects on the economy.
+With Americans projected to add $80 billion in credit-card debt in 2020, we asked a panel of credit experts to shed light on the unsustainable credit behavior that leads to such negative results and their effects on the economy.
 Click on the experts’ profiles to read their bios and thoughts on the following key questions:

 - What daily behaviors lead people to amass credit-card debt?